hellochitty/Hawt-Sawce/docs/README.md

 ###  5. Maintain and view a personal profile
   The user's profile has summary numbers calculated from all of their checkins, and unique hot sauce reviews.
 It additionally shows a feed of the user's own checkins.

-  A user is able to update their profile
+  A user is able to update their profile through the edit page.
+Through this page, the user is able to add a description that is visible on their profile.
+After a user edits their profile, an API call is made to update the user information on the backend.

 ## Future Directions for the Project